Radiator-Labs/tla2528-rs/README.md

 ## Minimum Supported Rust Version (MSRV)

-This crate is guaranteed to compile on stable Rust TBD and up.
+This crate is guaranteed to compile on stable Rust 1.81 and up.
 It *might* compile with older versions but that may change in any new patch release.
+Changes in Clippy support are the main factor driving the version dependency.

 See [here](../docs/msrv.md) for details on how the MSRV may be upgraded.